 Accidental poisoning is common among young children, who are curious and ingest items indiscriminately despite noxious tastes and odors; usually, only a single substance is involved.
 Poisoning is also common among older children, adolescents, and adults attempting suicide; multiple drugs, including alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
 Large amounts chronically consumed damage the liver... read more , acetaminophen Acetaminophen Poisoning Acetaminophen poisoning can cause gastroenteritis within hours and hepatotoxicity 1 to 3 days after ingestion.
 Severity of hepatotoxicity after a single acute overdose is predicted by serum... read more , and other over-the-counter (OTC) drugs, may be involved.
 Accidental poisoning may occur in older people because of confusion, poor eyesight, mental impairment, or multiple prescriptions of the same drug by different physicians (see also Drug-Related Problems in Older Adults Drug-Related Problems in Older Adults Drug-related problems are common in older adults and include drug ineffectiveness, adverse drug effects, overdosage, underdosage, inappropriate treatment, inadequate monitoring, nonadherence... read more ).

 Occasionally, people are poisoned by someone who intends to kill or disable them (eg, to rape or rob them).
 Drugs used to disable (eg, scopolamine Scopolamine Motion sickness is a symptom complex that usually includes nausea, often accompanied by vague abdominal discomfort, vomiting, dizziness, pallor, diaphoresis, and related symptoms.
-It is induced... read more , benzodiazepines Anxiolytics and Sedatives Anxiolytics and sedatives include benzodiazepines, barbiturates, and related drugs.
-High doses can cause stupor and respiratory depression, which is managed with intubation and mechanical ventilation... read more , gamma-hydroxybutyrate Gamma Hydroxybutyrate Gamma hydroxybutyrate causes intoxication resembling alcohol intoxication or ketamine intoxication and, especially when combined with alcohol, can lead to respiratory depression, seizures, and... read more ) tend to have sedative or amnestic properties or both.
+It is induced... read more , benzodiazepines Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more , gamma-hydroxybutyrate Gamma Hydroxybutyrate Gamma hydroxybutyrate causes intoxication resembling alcohol intoxication or ketamine intoxication and, especially when combined with alcohol, can lead to respiratory depression, seizures, and... read more ) tend to have sedative or amnestic properties or both.
 Rarely, parents, who may have some medical knowledge, poison their children because of unclear psychiatric reasons or a desire to cause illness and thus gain medical attention (a disorder called factitious disorder imposed on another Factitious Disorder Imposed on Another Factitious disorder imposed on another is falsification of manifestations of an illness in another person, typically done by caregivers to someone in their care.
 (See also Overview of Somatization... read more [formerly called Munchausen syndrome by proxy]).

 Symptoms and Signs of Poisoning